In theory Google Ads is great.

 There are many benefits to having a strong brand.
-With Google Search Ads a higher brand affinity translates into higher click through rates on all your campaigns.
+With Google Search Ads a higher brand affinity translates into higher click-through rates on all your campaigns.

 Research by Wordstream revealed that people that see your ad and are familiar with your brand, are 2-3 times as likely to click on your ad vs your competitors.

-So the investments you make in brand awareness today might result in a much higher CTR in a couple months or years time.
+So the investments you make in brand awareness today might result in a much higher CTR in a couple of months or years time.

 Investing in brand awareness campaigns is a long term play.
 You should have a solid foundation and PPC program before getting to this stage.

 That’s because to do display and video campaigns right, they need to look good to stand out and make a difference.
 And that means spending money on production.